The Things of Worth

 To vanished joys be blind and deaf and dumb;

-My judgements seal the dead past with its dead,
+My judgments seal the dead past with its dead,

 But never bind a moment yet to come.